adiq/docker-101/tutorial/src/index.md

 This command deletes all containers that have a status of `exited`.
 In case you're wondering, the `-q` flag, only returns the numeric IDs and `-f` filters output based on conditions provided.
 One last thing that'll be useful is the `--rm` flag that can be passed to `docker run` which automatically deletes the container once it's exited from.
 For one off docker runs, `--rm` flag is very useful.

 Lastly, you can also delete images that you no longer need by running `docker rmi`.

-<a id="terminology"></a>
-### 1.2 Terminology
-In the last section, we used a lot of Docker-specific jargon which might be confusing to some.
-So before we go further, let me clarify some terminology that is used frequently in the Docker ecosystem.

-- *Images* - The blueprints of our application which form the basis of containers.
-In the demo above, we used the `docker pull` command to download the **busybox** image.
-- *Containers* - Created from Docker images and run the actual application.
-We create a container using `docker run` which we did using the busybox image that we downloaded.
-A list of running containers can be seen using the `docker ps` command.
-- *Docker Daemon* - The background service running on the host that manages building, running and distributing Docker containers.
-The daemon is the process that runs in the operating system to which clients talk to.
-- *Docker Client* - The command line tool that allows the user to interact with the daemon.
-More generally, there can be other forms of clients too - such as [Kitematic](https://kitematic.com/) which provide a GUI to the users.
-- *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
-You can think of the registry as a directory of all available Docker images.
-If required, one can host their own Docker registries and can use them for pulling images.

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="webapps"></a>